Privacy Notice

 Energy Storage Systems

-Energy storage systems are used to store energy that is currently available but not needed, for later use.
+Energy storage systems are used to store available energy that is not immediately needed for later use.
+With storage, energy can be used when needed.
 The goal is to create a reliable and environmentally friendly system.
-As the share of renewables increases, so does the need for storage.
-With storage, energy can be used when it is needed.
+As the share of renewable energies increases, so does the need for storage.

 Smart Microgrids